-- Institute a flexible labor model consisting of a diverse talent pool of full-time employees, contract and temporary workers, expert external consultants, and managed services and outsourcing providers, while investing more thought and effort in integrating contingent workers into the organizational culture. - Recognize that fundamental leadership approaches are changing as nontraditional management competencies, such as empowerment and empathy, become more valuable (especially with regard to fostering employee resilience and flexibility). - Evaluate the ways in which ESG, DEI and well-being factor into higher returns on investments in the employee experience. - Reevaluate the value of physical office locations, a high cost in most operating budgets, by assessing the true value the office provides to the company, its employees and its customers. - Seek ways to blend upskilling, reskilling and retention activities in the finance group.
+- Institute a flexible labour model consisting of a diverse talent pool of full-time employees, contract and temporary workers, expert external consultants, and managed services and outsourcing providers, while investing more thought and effort in integrating contingent workers into the organisational culture. - Recognise that fundamental leadership approaches are changing as non-traditional management competencies, such as empowerment and empathy, become more valuable (especially with regard to fostering employee resilience and flexibility). - Evaluate the ways in which ESG, DEI and well-being factor into higher returns on investments in the employee experience. - Re-evaluate the value of physical office locations, a high cost in most operating budgets, by assessing the true value the office provides to the company, its employees and its customers. - Seek ways to blend upskilling, reskilling and retention activities in the finance group.

-For each of these key areas of the overall finance process, please indicate how it is primarily resourced/staffed in your organization (shown: CFO/VP Finance responses):
+For each of these key areas of the overall finance process, please indicate how it is primarily resourced/staffed in your organisation (shown: CFO/VP Finance responses):